 Our innovative imaging techniques have proven to increase resolution and lower radiation exposure.

 We first developed complex 3D printed vascular phantoms which allow for extensive in-vitro testing of neurovascular devices.

 Our biomedical and mechanical engineering team is focused on computational fluid dynamics, cardiovascular mechanics, image-based modeling and pattern recognition.

 Our logo is an abstract representation of a Daruma doll, a Japanese folk symbol that represents hard work and perseverance.
-The round-bottomed doll cannot not be permanently knocked down.
+The round-bottomed doll cannot be permanently knocked down.
 It reminds us to remain focused on our goal of preventing and curing stroke.